PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/README.md

 ### Publishing via Snapshots

 You should remain in *Preview* as you develop and test your game.
 When you are happy with the state of your game, you can create a *Snapshot*.
 A game *Snapshot* takes a copy of everything you've created up to that point in the game's development.
 You can then publish the *Snapshot*.
-Publishing the *Snapshot* will copy the game as it was when the *Snapshot* was taken and moves the game from the *Preview* into the *Live* stage.
+Publishing the *Snapshot* will copy the game as it was when the *Snapshot* was taken and moves the game from *Preview* stage into *Live* stage.

 ### Managing the Game's Lifecycle